Gov. Jay Inslee offers pardons for thousands with misdemeanor pot convictions

 Such a conviction must have occurred under state law, not a local ordinance, between Jan.
 1, 1998, and Dec.
 5, 2012, the effective date of Washington’s voter-approved Initiative 502, which legalized marijuana possession for users age 21 and older.
 The governor’s office estimates 3,500 people will be eligible for the pardons under its criteria.

-Inslee’s plan, called the Marijuana Justice Initiative, was to be formally announced by the governor Friday morning in SeaTac, at the Washington State Cannabis Summit, an annual event sponsored by the legal marijuana industry.
+Inslee announced his plan, called the Marijuana Justice Initiative, governor Friday morning in SeaTac, at the Washington State Cannabis Summit, an annual conference sponsored by the legal marijuana industry.

 Most Read Local Stories